Displayrite

 At present retailers use product identification information that is printed on the item being purchased and lookup the current price from their database in the Point of Sale system.
 Product identification systems can be the barcode system, an RFID system or even a numeric product number attached to the goods.
 Because of using a computer database, it is very easy for the store-owner to change the price when needed.
 However currently the problem arises in that the customer needs to be informed what price will be charged.
 Due to the lack of availability of cost effective electronic display systems, at present the retailer has to print a label called a "shelf-talker" and to physically place it below the product range being displayed.
 This causes many problems as the retailer has to identify the location of the product range and instal the label.
 Often the labels get lost, are not updated by the retailer's staff, or are placed in the wrong location.
 This leads to a problem in that the customer is charged a different price to what they were expecting to pay, causing various legal problems in various communities.

-Displayrite was developed to solve this problem effectively.
-Using the same database that is used for the point of sale system, and using another database that shows the location of the different product lines on the shelves, Displayrite labels the product ranges with the correct prices.
+Shelfrite was developed to solve this problem effectively.
+Using the same database that is used for the point of sale system, and using another database that shows the location of the different product lines on the shelves, Shelfrite labels the product ranges with the correct prices.

 The printers use well known ink jet technology to deliver graphics and price information to the print surface.
 Advertising slogans can be inserted between the price labels.
 The print rails should be quite long in a stretch and the printer should be able to travel at 0.5 meters per second along the rails.